kinectron/kinectron/memory-bank/activeContext.md

   - Review all stream naming conventions across the codebase
   - Standardize on a single naming pattern (either hyphenated or camelCase)
   - Create a comprehensive refactoring plan to implement consistent naming
+  - Continue improving example code to ensure it's clean and easy to follow

 - **Consider Advanced Features**
   - Joint tracking confidence visualization